digiscot/digiscot-website/pages/onedigital-participants.md

 We’re delighted that you’re thinking of joining the One Digital Programme.
 There's lots of digital participation work taking place across Scotland and your organisation may already have benefited from this... <strong>so how is One Digital different?</strong>

 One Digital is aiming to develop the [Basic Digital Skills](https://goon-uk-prod.s3-eu-west-1.amazonaws.com/uploads/Basic-Digital-Skills-Framework-FINAL.pdf) of third sector organisations by training <strong>Digital Champions</strong>.
-There are two types of support available, which we'll entail below, and you can choose which is most relevant to you.
+There are two types of support available and you can choose which is most relevant to you.

 One Digital aims to create a model of continuous Basic Digital Skills sharing that will reach far and wide across the sector, which will be driven from within and will help to improve your services in the long-term.